Frank-Devon/physics_engine/README.md

 # physics_engine
 This is a physics simulation.
 Springs, bungees, rods, and collisions are simulated.
 Here's a video: https://vimeo.com/877286187

 Requires SDL2, SDL_image, SDL_ttf libraries.
-Static linking is used.
 Compiles on linux with:
 g++ -g -Wall -Werror *.cpp -lSDL2 -lSDL2_image -lSDL2_ttf -ldl -o a